 Example 2: Logitech

-Global electronics company Logitech has proven themselves as a leader in social impact transparency.
-Their FY21 Sustainability Report combines beautiful design and visuals to demonstrate how ESG reporting is capable of being much more than a dry reporting exercise, but instead can communicate the heart of your brand vision and values.
+Global electronics company Logitech has proven themselves as a leader in social impact transparency around ESG social factors.
+Their FY21 Sustainability Report combines beautiful design and visuals to demonstrate how ESG reporting is capable of being much more than a dry reporting exercise, but instead can communicate the heart of your brand vision and values and generate positive impact.

 Social impact: The report connects the dots between Logitech’s company vision and purpose and their action plan for achieving their social impact goals, using a chart that illustrates how the company’s seven commitments ladder up to their impact on the company culture, community, and customer base.